November 21, 2024

 In 1882, Arnott began shipping his biscuits to Sydney, where they found a much larger market.
 He opened his first factory there shortly afterwards.

-It would remain in family hands for the next 60 years.
+It would remain in their hands for the next 60 years.

 Ad for the 'famous' Milk Arrowroot